Measurements of Absolute Branching Fractions of $D^0\to K_L^0\phi$, $K_L^0\eta$, $K_L^0\omega$, and $K_L^0\eta^{\prime}$

-Studies of $CP$ violation of the weak decays of $D$ mesons are important for exploring physics within and beyond the Standard Model (SM).
-The $CP$ violation in various $D$ decays is predicted to be in the order of $10^{-3}$~\cite{ref1,ref2,ref3,ref4,ref5,ref6,ref7}.
+Studies of $CP$ violation of the weak decays of $D$ mesons are important for exploring physics within and beyond the Standard Model.
+The size of $CP$ violation in various $D$ decays is predicted to be in the order of $10^{-3}$~\cite{ref1,ref2,ref3,ref4,ref5,ref6,ref7}.
 In 2019, LHCb reported the first observation of $CP$ violation in neutral $D$ decays~\cite{lhcb_D_CP}.
-Currently, the knowledge of $CP$ violation in the charm sector is still limited and further searches are highly desirable.
+Currently, the knowledge of $CP$ violation in the charm sector is still limited and further measurements are highly desirable.